rubocop-lts/rubocop-ruby3_0/README.md

 The purpose of this gem is to constrain the `rubocop` dependency of a project in a [SemVer compliant][semver]
-(Semantic Versioning, [Major Versions are Not Sacred][major-versions-not-sacred]) way that aligns with the the desired minimum compatible/supported Ruby version.
+(Semantic Versioning, [Major Versions are Not Sacred][major-versions-not-sacred]) way that aligns with its desired minimum compatible/supported Ruby version.
+Secondary purpose is to provide default configurations for a bevy of RuboCop-related plugins.

 ## 💎 Ruby Version Support

-Adding this gem will facilitate the best practice of adding a `~> ` version constrained `rubocop`(-ish) dependency, while minimizing the risk of a rubocop minor / patch upgrade breaking the build.
+This gem facilitates equivalent of adding a `~> ` version constrained `rubocop`(-ish +more) dependency, thus minimizing the risk of a rubocop minor / patch upgrade breaking the build.

 ### What's that you say?

-This gem will install a suite of tools that will **analyze code** intended to support any version of Ruby >= 3.0.
+This gem will install a suite of tools that will **analyze & lint code** intended to support any version of Ruby >= 2.0.

 This gem helps insulate projects from RuboCop churn by enshrining many conventions that have been shown over years to reduce problems.